COSMOS-CTC-Cambridge/damtp-research-programming/modules/io_viz.md

     -   one often needs to set up a special directory on Lustre for very high bandwidth operations
     -   files are *striped* onto different pieces of hardware (OSTs) to increase bandwidth
     -   can be tricky as both the number of active OSTs and number of writers in code affect the bandwidth
--   on machines like COSMOS the filesystem is CXFS, which is not like Lustre
-    -   no performance benefit from single-file parallel I/O
-    -   multi-file parallel I/O is better
-    -   for Lustre users our CXFS has fixed stripe of 2
+-   others have similar properties

 Checkpointing
 -------------

 -   Your code should be able to do this on its own to support solving the problem by running the code several times: often not possible to obtain access to a computer for long enough to solve in one go.
--   Basically, you save your iterate or current best estimate solution and later load it from file instead of using random or hard coded initial conditions.
+-   Basically, you save your iterate or current best estimate solution and later load it from file as initial condition instead of using random or hard coded initial conditions.

 Simple Visualisation
 ====================